top of page

 How We Treat Cracked Heels in Clinic

-1. Removal of Hard Skin: We gently debride thickened skin from around the fissure edges.
-This reduces tension and allows healthy skin underneath to heal.
+The first step is gentle removal of hard skin around the fissure edges.
+This reduces tension on the crack and allows healthier skin underneath to heal more effectively.

-2. Deep Hydration: We apply medical grade moisturisers such as Revive Daily with 30 percent urea.
-Urea softens hard skin and restores moisture to dry skin.
+We then apply medical grade moisturisers such as Revive Daily, which contains 30 percent urea.
+Urea helps soften thickened skin and restores moisture to dry, cracked areas.

-5. Regular Care: Ongoing podiatry care helps prevent fissures from becoming chronic and keeps the skin healthy.
+Ongoing podiatry care helps prevent fissures from becoming chronic and supports long term skin health.

 Prevention and Home Care

-• Wear shoes with a closed heel counter to support the fat pad
+• Wearing shoes with a closed heel counter helps support the heel fat pad and reduce skin tension.
+Avoid prolonged barefoot walking on hard floors, especially at home.

-• Keep feet clean and dry but avoid harsh soaps that strip oils
+• Keep feet clean and dry, but avoid harsh soaps that strip natural oils from the skin.

 Conclusion

-Heel fissures can begin as a small cosmetic concern but if left untreated can become painful and infected.
-At My Family Podiatry we combine clinical debridement, professional moisturisers, footwear advice and ongoing care to treat cracked heels properly.
+Heel fissures often begin as a small problem but can quickly become painful and difficult to manage if left untreated.
+At My Family Podiatry, we treat cracked heels using clinical debridement, professional moisturisers, footwear advice and preventative care to restore skin health properly.

-If your heels are cracked, sore, or bleeding, book an appointment today and let us get you back to healthy, pain free feet.
+If your heels are cracked, sore or bleeding, book an appointment today and let us help you get back to comfortable, healthy feet.

 Comments